Arihant25/beginner-python-projects/README.md

 - quizzler - A GUI quiz game with questions randomly fetched from the Open Trivia DB
 - rain_alert - Sends an SMS if it's going to rain today
 - stock_news_alert - Messages the latest company news when stock price increases/decreases by more than 5%
+- habit_tracker - Tracks the number of hours spent studying using the Pixela API
+- workout_tracker - Tracks workouts based on natural language queries, and saves the data to your Google Sheets